CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 mk_prepare_ligand.py -i 0-prepared.sdf -o 0-prepared.pdbqt
 ```

-However, in the folder `Autodock-Vina/ligands`, you will find a file named `ligand-preparation.py` which automatically performs all these iterations for you.
+However, in the folder `Autodock-Vina/ligands`, you will find a file named `ligand-preparation.py` which automatically performs all these iterations for you (make sure that the .csv list of your molecules is stored with the cheese word in front, `cheese*.csv`).

 ```
 # make sure you are in the vina environment